Azure/azure-osconfig/docs/architecture.md

 The platform includes the following main components:

 - Management Platform Interface (MPI): MPI as an IPC REST API over HTTP and UDS.
-This is the main interface for Adapters.
+This is the main interface for adapters.
-- Modules Manager: receives serialized requests over the MPI C API, dispatches the requests to Modules over the MMI API.
+- Modules Manager: receives serialized requests over the MPI C API, dispatches the requests to modules over the MMI API.
-- MMI Client: makes MMI API calls to Modules.
+- MMI Client: makes MMI API calls to modules.

-The Platform also includes several utility libraries which are shared with all OSConfig components, including Adapters and Modules:
+The platform also includes several utility libraries which are shared with all OSConfig components, including adapters and modules:

 - Logging: file and console circular logging library.
 - CommonUtils: various utility APIs useful for accesing and working with the Linux OS.
 - MpiClient: client for the MPI REST API
-- Asb: the implementation of the Azure Security Baseline, shared among the Universal NRP Adapter and the SecurityBaseline Module.
+- Asb: the implementation of the Azure Security Baseline, shared among the Universal NRP adapter and the SecurityBaseline module.

-The Platform is completely decoupled from the Adapters and the Modules.
-The Platform can function without any particular adapter.
-New Modules can be installed without changing or recompiling the platform.
+The platform is completely decoupled from the adapters and the modules.
+The platform can function without any particular adapter.
+New modules can be installed without changing or recompiling the platform.

 ## 4.2.
 Management Platform Interface (MPI)

-The Management Platform Interface (MPI) provides a way for the OSConfig Management Platform to be invoked by management authority Adapters.
+The Management Platform Interface (MPI) provides a way for the OSConfig Management Platform to be invoked by management authority adapters.

 The MPI has two different implementations:

-- REST API over Unix Domain Sockets (UDS) for inter-process communication (IPC) with the Adapters.
+- REST API over Unix Domain Sockets (UDS) for inter-process communication (IPC) with the adapters.
 - C API for internal in-process communication between the MPI REST API server and the Modules Manager.

 MPI REST API calls include GET (MpiGet, MpiGetReported) and POST (MpiSet, MpiSetDesired).